 In 2016, the state passed a law that directed the California Building Standards Commission (CBSC) to perform a study and give a report on findings and recommendations.
 The CBSC Exterior Elevated Elements subcommittee‘s report determined among other things that there should be periodic post-occupancy inspections to prevent failures of existing EEEs.

 SB 721 (2018) and SB 326 (2019) is the resulting legislation to require those inspections in order to prevent future collapses occurring on existing buildings.

-The law states that all buildings in California that have three or more multifamily dwelling units are required to have their exterior elevated elements inspected.
-This means any triplexes, quad- or fourplexes, and larger apartment buildings (including mixed-use properties) are affected.
+All buildings in California that have three or more multifamily dwelling units are required to have their exterior elevated elements inspected.

-Buildings and complexes that are classified as Common Interest Developments are excluded from this law but are covered in SB 326.
+Condo buildings and other complexes that are classified as Common Interest Developments fall under SB 326.
 You can read more about which buildings are classified as common interest developments under California Civil Code §4100.

 – Licensed Contractor (A, B, or C-5) with at least 5 years experience constructing multistory wood frame buildings